elit0451/AirportPriorityQueue/README.md

 # Airport Queueing :airplane:

-The following Java class provides an interpretation of a **Prioritized queue algorithm** which was implemented in the scenario of being a queueing system at an airport.
+The included in the repository Java class - [HeapQueue](HeapQueue.java) - provides an interpretation of a **Prioritized queue algorithm** which was implemented in the scenario of being a queueing system at an airport.
 The simulation is made in a way that passengers enqueueing and dequeueing process from a waiting line is outputted in the `console`.
 The mentioned behaviour can be observed by compiling [the example project](https://github.com/datsoftlyngby/soft2019spring-algorithms/tree/master/Weeklies/Week_09/Assignment_03/Airport_Queue_template), the previously mentioned class should be added in the same solution.

 <br/>